rmngp/apidocs/source/includes/_locations.md

 <pre class="live_requests" data-path="/v1/thesaurus/locations">
 </pre>

-Locations are the differents museeum where the works are.
+Locations are different museum where the works are.

 ### Definition